joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 TODO image of rug from https://readwrite.com/github-meritocracy-rug/

 For years, we operated in what some folks have called a "cooking for chefs" mindset.
 Since we were developers ourselves, we knew what we'd want GitHub to be like.
 That meant we could build whatever sounded good to us and reasonably expect our customers to agree.
 I don't think the manager-less organization structure would have worked for as long as it did if this wasn't the case.

-### The problem space

-If you take nothing else away from this talk, it should be that bad accessibility rarely breaks CI.
-Very rarely do any of our standard practices lead to accessible experiences.

-Even when we do have automated accessibilty checks, they are far from perfect.
-Depending on who you ask, between 30 and 50 percent of accessibility issues can be caught with automation.

-For example, we can automatically check that images have alternative text, but we can't check that the alternative text actually describes the image correctly.

-There are more subtle issues too.
-Designers use gestalt techniques such as proximity and scale to convey meaning, information that isn't consumable for people that are visually impaired.

 ### GitHub's accessibility goals

 One of our tenets at GitHub is that we are the "home for all developers."
 When it comes to accessibility, our goal is pretty simple: Full and equal participation of people with disabilities in the development process.
 We believe that access to technology is a fundamental human right.
 That everyone deserves to have the opportunity to create, innovate, and collaborate while contributing to our digital future.